James May: Views and advocacy

 In August 2014, May was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote against independence from the United Kingdom in September's referendum on that issue and supported Scotland remaining part of the UK.

 In June 2016, he supported Remain in the EU referendum.
 May has described his political leanings as "liberal".
-During a 2024 interview with The Daily Telegraph on the topics of masculinity, hobbies and the impact of politics on the car industry, May argued "I believe in progress, in the modern world" but criticised the effects of what he termed the " wokerati" on broadcast media for encouraging negative stereotypes that traditional engineering pursuits are "pale, male and stale" and said "You do see people saying white men are the root of all problems, and I'm sure we have been the root of many of them.
+During a 2024 interview with The Daily Telegraph on the topics of masculinity, hobbies and the impact of politics on the car industry, May argued "I believe in progress, in the modern world" but criticised the effects of what he termed the "wokerati" on broadcast media for encouraging negative stereotypes that traditional engineering pursuits are "pale, male and stale" and said "You do see people saying white men are the root of all problems, and I'm sure we have been the root of many of them.
 But I certainly don't feel obliged to go round apologising for being an old white man, because I can operate a screw-cutting lathe and most people can't."

+In March 2026, May said he was "not religious", though he described himself as a "nominal and cultural Christian."

 Vehicles

 May has owned many cars.
 These include a 2005 Saab 9-5 Aero, Bentley T2, Rolls-Royce Phantom, Triumph 2000, Rover P6, Alfa Romeo 164, 1971 Rolls-Royce Corniche, Triumph Vitesse, Jaguar XJS, 1992 Range Rover Classic Vogue, Datsun 120Y, Vauxhall Cavalier Mk1, a Ferrari 308 GTB, a 2015 Toyota Mirai, a 2021 Toyota Mirai, Ferrari F430, Ferrari 458 Italia, 1984 Porsche 911 Turbo, a 2019 Tesla Model S 100D, a 2016 BMW i3, and a 2005 Porsche Boxster S (which he claims is the first car he has ever purchased new).

-May currently owns a 2010 Porsche 911 Carrera S facelift, a 2018 Alpine A110, a Fiat Panda, a Volkswagen Polo, a Tesla Model 3 Highland, a prototype 1989 Rover Mini Cooper RSP, "a couple of Land Rovers", a Triumph Stag, a 2015 Ferrari 458 Speciale which he ordered following his exit from Top Gear and the VW Beach Buggy used in The Grand Tour Special "The Beach Buggy Boys".
+May currently owns a 2010 Porsche 911 Carrera S facelift, a 2018 Alpine A110, a Fiat Panda, a Volkswagen Polo, a Tesla Model 3 Highland, a prototype 1989 Rover Mini Cooper RSP, "a couple of Land Rovers", a Triumph Stag, a 2015 Ferrari 458 Speciale which he ordered following his exit from Top Gear and the VW Beach Buggy used in the Grand Tour special "The Beach Buggy Boys".
 He often uses a Brompton folding bicycle for commuting.
 He passed his driving test on his second attempt and justified this by saying "All the best people pass the second time".

 May obtained a light aircraft pilot's licence in October 2006, having trained at White Waltham Airfield.
 He has owned a Luscombe 8A Silvaire, a Cessna A185E Skywagon, and an American Champion 8KCAB Super Decathlon with registration G-OCOK, which serves as a reference to a common phrase attributed to him.